tlevine/www.thomaslevine.com/content/!/socrata-calendars/index.md

 ---
+created_at: 2013-07-29
+kind: article
 title: Open Calendars
 tweet_text: Oregon's open calendar is a 3436-row spreadsheet. #opendata
+twitter_title: Why we should prevent data-siloing at the source
+description: Open calendars on Socrata suggest an elegant open data strategy.
+twitter_image: figure/meeting-length-2.png
+tags: ['socrata']
 ---
 My new favorite Socrata visualization is the calendar.